0xh3xa/0xh3xa.github.io/_posts/linux/2020-08-09-grant-tomcat -access-on-other-files.md

 ---
-title: "How to grant Tomcat 9 access on other files"
+title: "Grant Tomcat 9 Access to Other Files"
 header:
   teaser: /assets/images/thumbnail/post-thumbnail.png
+excerpt: Learn how to grant Tomcat 9 access to files outside its default directory.
 categories:
     - Linux
 tags: